 What is an Illinois Auto Dealer Bond?

 Being a licensed auto dealer in the state of Illinois comes with several responsibilities.
-One of the components of obtaining a valid license is securing an Illinois auto dealer bond.
-An Illinois auto dealer bond is a guarantee that licensed dealerships will comply with state regulations when operating their business.
-Customers who are financially harmed due to illegal or fraudulent business practices when working with a dealership can file a claim against the bond.
+One component of obtaining a valid license is securing an Illinois auto dealer bond.
+An Illinois auto dealer bond guarantees that licensed dealerships will comply with state regulations when operating their business.

-An Illinois auto dealer bond is a contract between three parties.
-The surety company provides the bond to the principal, which is the licensed auto dealership.
 The obligee requiring the bond is the Illinois Secretary of State’s Vehicle Services Department.
 All licensed auto dealers are required to have a valid bond for the first 36 months of operating the dealership in order to comply with the law.

 Illinois Auto Dealer Bond Obligee Details